FloSchuberth/cSEM/README.md

 WARNING: THIS IS WORK IN PROGRESS.
 BREAKING CHANGES TO THE API ARE VERY LIKELY.
-Use the package with caution and please report bugs to [the package creator](mailto:manuel.rademaker@uni-wuerzburg.de).
+Use the package with caution and please report bugs to [the package developer](mailto:manuel.rademaker@uni-wuerzburg.de).
 The first stable relase will be version 0.0.1, most likely in mid 2019.

 ## Purpose

-Estimate, analyse, test, and study linear, nonlinear, hierachical and multigroup structural equation models using composite-based approaches and procedures, including estimation techniques such as partial least squares path modeling (PLS-PM) and its derivatives (PLSc, ordPLSc, robustPLSc), generalized structured component analysis (GSCA), generalized structured component analysis with uniqueness terms (GSCAm),
+Estimate, analyse, test, and study linear, non-linear, hierachical structural equation models using composite-based approaches and procedures, including estimation techniques such as partial least squares path modeling (PLS-PM) and its derivatives (PLSc, ordPLSc, robustPLSc), generalized structured component analysis (GSCA), generalized structured component analysis with uniqueness terms (GSCAm),